 Sign up to receive email updates

-Submissions for the 2015 3rd Congressional District Art Competition are now being accepted through April 1.
+Submissions for the 2015 3rd Congressional District Art Competition are now being accepted through April 15 (extended from previously announced April 1 deadline).
 Students’ grades 9 through 12 are eligible to participate.

 This event gives every high school student who attends school in Colorado's 3rd Congressional District the opportunity to share their artistic talents with the community.